What Early Astronomers Did For Us (More Than You Think!)

 The Crab Nebula is an example of a supernova remnant

 The supernova was, in the beginning, as bright as Venus.
-It could even be seen in daylight for the first 23 days and then it faded over the following two years.
-When 20th-century cosmologists realised the importance of the Chinese document, they were able to reconstruct from this dated event exactly how a supernova remnant behaves in each period.
-They were able to do this by using photographic and radio techniques and extrapolating back to the Chinese observations.
+It could even be seen in daylight for the first 23 days, then faded over the following two years.
+When 20th-century cosmologists realised the importance of the Chinese document, they could reconstruct from this dated event exactly how a supernova remnant behaves in each period.
+They could do this using photographic and radio techniques and extrapolating to the Chinese observations.

 Observing the Summer and Winter Solstices in 1570

-Astronomy hardly ever accommodates conveniently round numbers, and the formation of the calendar was no exception.
-The medieval Christian Church had issues in accurately fixing the movable date of Easter in any one year.
-Being a spring festival, the date of Easter is ruled by the appearance of the first full moon following the spring equinox.
+Astronomy hardly accommodates conveniently round numbers, and the formation of the calendar was no exception.
+The medieval Christian Church had issues in accurately fixing any year's movable date of Easter.
+Being a spring festival, the date of Easter is ruled by the appearance of the first full Moon following the spring equinox.
 Because of the precession of the equinoxes, however, this date slowly creeps back over the centuries.

-In the 16th Century several big Meridiana, or pinhole camera sundials, had been laid out in the dark interiors of large Italian churches, such as San Petronio, Bologna.
+In the 16th Century, several big Meridiana, or pinhole camera sundials, were laid out in the dark interiors of large Italian churches, such as San Petronio, Bologna.
 The pinhole projections of the Sun's disk, sometimes thrown back 60m in winter, now enabled the winter and summer solstice angles, equinoxes, and other solar orbital details to be measured so correctly that our modern Gregorian Calendar was made possible by 1582.

 Galileo's First Telescopic Observations

-It's easy to underestimate the importance of Galileo's telescopic observations, however, they were truly fantastic and changed astronomy for all time.
+It's easy to underestimate the importance of Galileo's telescopic observations; however, they were truly fantastic and changed astronomy for the time being.
 After his results had been announced in March 1610, the entire scale of astronomy changed, as scientists realised that there was a vast Universe out there that could not be seen by the naked eye.

 Galileo did not invent the telescope, nor was he the first to use a telescope to look at astronomical bodies.
 Galileo was the first to recognise its enormous power to revolutionise concepts.
 Between December 1609 and February 1610, he discovered mountains on the Moon, the satellites of Jupiter, saw 32 stars in the Pleiades star cluster and would soon observe the phases of Venus and arguably the first to look at sunspots.